-For the purpose of the following general description, a Belgian resident is: (a) an individual subject to Belgian personal income tax (personenbelasting/impôt des personnes physiques) (i.e., an individual who has his domicile in Belgium or has his seat of wealth in Belgium, or a person assimilated to a Belgian resident), (b) a legal entity subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés) (i.e., a company that has its principal establishment or effective place of management in Belgium), (c) an Organisation for Financing Pensions subject to Belgian corporate income tax (i.e., a Belgian pension fund incorporated under the form of an Organisation for Financing Pensions) or (d) a legal entity subject to Belgian legal entities tax (rechtspersonenbelasting/impôt des personnes morales) (i.e., an entity other than a legal entity subject to corporate income tax having its principal establishment or its effective place of management in Belgium).
+For the purpose of the following general description, a Belgian resident is: (a) an individual subject to Belgian personal income tax (personenbelasting/impôt des personnes physiques) (i.e., an individual who has his domicile in Belgium or has his seat of wealth in Belgium, or a person assimilated to a Belgian resident), (b) a legal entity subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés) (i.e., a company that has its principal establishment or effective place of management in Belgium and which is not excluded by law of the Belgian corporate income tax), (c) an Organisation for Financing Pensions subject to Belgian corporate income tax (i.e., a Belgian pension fund incorporated under the form of an Organisation for Financing Pensions) or (d) a legal entity subject to Belgian legal entities tax (rechtspersonenbelasting/impôt des personnes morales) (i.e., an entity other than a legal entity subject to corporate income tax having its principal establishment or its effective place of management in Belgium).
 A Belgian non-resident is any person or entity that is not a Belgian resident.